Call for Training Projects for 2026 and Educational Leave (CPP)

 OBJECTIVES

-- Experimentation with and transformation of teaching practices, particularly for cross-UEI initiatives, including in the fields of arts and culture
+- Experimentation with and transformation of teaching practices, particularly for cross-faculty initiatives, including in the fields of arts and culture

-- Training initiatives focused on emerging topics such as artificial intelligence, those aligned with the I-Site signature (One Health, the environment, etc.), or with the 6i strategy, particularly in preparation for the new 2027–2031 training program.
+- Training initiatives on emerging topics such as artificial intelligence, those related to the I-Site signature (One Health, the environment, etc.), or the 6i strategy, particularly in preparation for the new 2027–2031 training program.

 - The replacement and acquisition of educational equipment and the development of spaces that can be used for training in line with new teaching methods